fbpx

 • Make sure you have some peace and quiet for a little bit of time before you start journaling.
 Some people like to set the mood with candles or get cosy with a blanket first.

-• You may also want to meditate or do some breath work before you get started – Members, we highly recommend this breath work for journaling class with Charlie.
+• You may also want to meditate or do some breath work before you get started.

 • Write the prompt out at the top of your piece of paper.
 You may also want to include the date and how you’re feeling right now.